-On November 26, 2020, the eco Association will once again present one of the most prestigious awards in the Internet industry.
-In six award categories, a jury of experts with representatives from business, science, research or politics have selected the three most promising submissions in each case.
-An award will be given to an inspiring female specialist and manager in the German Internet industry in times of the Corona crisis.
+On 26 November 2020, the eco Association once again presented one of the most prestigious awards in the Internet industry.
+In six award categories, a jury of experts with representatives from business, science, research or politics selected the best submissions, and an additional award was granted to an inspiring female specialist and manager, Agnes Heftberger, Managing Director of IBM Germany.

 Whitepapers for eco Members

 As the Corona pandemic continues, many countries are now re-imposing different levels of lockdown, forcing many enterprises to continually rethink their whole business model, and moving their offerings online.
 Many have now upgraded and tested their technology infrastructure at a much faster speed than in normal circumstances.
 Video conference traffic has more than doubled at many DE-CIX exchanges, and the adoption of digital tools has surged, putting focus also on how enterprises are interconnected.
 In DE-CIX's white paper, "How interconnection drives the digital transformation of enterprises", you will find a deep dive into this topic of interconnection.

 Transparency creates trust.
 As such, for many years now, the eco Complaints Office has been reporting transparently on its working approach and its achievements in the fight against illegal content on the internet.
 For the year 2020 we have also compiled an independent eco Complaints Office Annual Report, which we will present on 13 April 2021 alongside Prof. Dr. Christian Kastrop, State Secretary at the Federal Minister of Justice and Consumer Protection.